 Benchmarking Housing CostsaAcross Africa

 CAHF’s second study, “Benchmarking Housing Costs in Fifteen Countries in Africa” develops and implements a consistent methodology for specifying, detailing and costing a standardised house on a uniform basis in two cities in fifteen African countries.
 This study was conceptualised by CAHF, managed by David Gardner and implemented by our partners, the Affordable Housing Institute (AHI) with the support of local quantity surveyors in each country.
 The study developed a methodology and piloted this in fifteen countries: Cameroon, Democratic Republic of Congo, Ghana, Kenya, Liberia, Malawi, Morocco, Mozambique, Nigeria, Rwanda, Senegal, South Africa, Tanzania, Uganda and Zambia.
-The study report will be released in the first quarter of 2017, and a Housing Cost Dashboard will be available on CAHF’s website in the near future.
+The information is available in the form of a dashboard on CAHF’s website.

 Housing literature and conference papers often mention “conventional housing”, “affordable housing”, “basic housing” and “building cost”, but these loose terms are seldom clearly defined.
 Consider a conversation about the relative costs of building an affordable house in, say, South Africa, Zambia and Nigeria.
 This discussion becomes almost meaningless when different cultural housing norms, policies, acceptable standards (to households, governments and banks) and modes of land provision, servicing, financing and construction are not also taken into account.
 The South African may have a basic, state-subsidised, mass-developed 42 square metre basic unit in mind, the Zambian, a self-built core structure on leasehold stand, and the Nigerian a private developer-built, diaspora-funded double storey ‘dream’ house!
 Add to this the high cost of raw land in, say, Nairobi versus very cost-effective land made available in Kigali, or municipally-provided services in South Africa versus the full on-site services required in other African cities, and one would be better served asking the rhetorical question, “How long is a piece of string?”.